calculated-finance/calc/contracts/compounder-manager/README.md

 ## Questions
 - which assets can be staked? (answer: ukuji)

-- assuming multiple assets can be staked, how do users stake multiple different assets with the same validator?

 - assuming rewards are given in multiple denoms, how are rewards withdrawn

 - do validator addresses need to be validated? (would it be safe to let this address be passed in OR do we need to go down the same route as pairs)